-I'm a software engineer with Hyphen, building financial SaaS applications on a web-based stack.
+I'm a software engineer with a proven track record, currently putting my skills to use as a Senior Software Engineer with ComplYant.
+I excel at building resilient, scalable, and secure SaaS applications on a web-based stack.
 And in my spare time, I take on side projects with my business, Ridge Ten Creative.
 I'm proven in my current skillset, but am learning every single day about how to do more, and make what I already do better.

 Everyone wants their money to go farther.
 I hear you.
 In my work for Ridge Ten Creative, I offer a reasonable rate to start, and a further discount if you're not-for-profit.
 My quotes are guaranteed - you'll only pay for the time I need, and if I need more than I thought, that's on me.
 I keep clients informed and in the loop, where they want to be.